douglasnaphas/deletable-branches/README.md

 You could run

 ```
-npx deletable-branches --token-file /file/w/GitHubPersonalAccessToken --merged --no-open --squashed-diffs
+npx deletable-branches --token-file /file/w/GitHubPersonalAccessToken --merged --not-open --squashed-diffs
 ```

 to list remote tracking branches that:

 1. Are included in pull requests on GitHub that were merged into master (`--merged`),
-1. Are not included in any open pull requests on GitHub (`--no-open`), and
+1. Are not included in any open pull requests on GitHub (`--not-open`), and
 1. Introduced changes that can be found in the history of `master` (`--squashed-diff`).

-`--squashed-diff` is based on the shell commands used by [git-delete-squashed](https://www.npmjs.com/package/git-delete-squashed).
+`--squashed-diff` is based on the local Git commands used by [git-delete-squashed](https://www.npmjs.com/package/git-delete-squashed). `--merged`, `--not-open`, and `--closed` use the GitHub GraphQL API.

 ```
 $ npx deletable-branches -t /file/w/GitHubPersonalAccessToken --merged --not-open --squashed-diff